-Local networking can help you with building your business network.
-These business networking tips will help you learn effective professional networking.
+Local networking events can help you start building your professional network.
+These business networking tips will help you learn effective professional networking skills.

 Before social networking, there was local networking.
 Before the age of the internet, people met in person at local events to build relationships and conduct business.